Table of Contents[Hide][Show]

 When they came home, it was home.
 When the grandparents go there, it’s visiting.

-Plus, they probably have jobs, and that means precious vacation days that they just might like to use some way the elders haven’t considered.
+Plus, they probably have jobs, and that means precious vacation days that they just might like to use in some other way the elders haven’t considered.

 If I’m driving a couple of hours, a short stay is not too big a deal.
 If I’m traveling 700 miles, it’s not reasonable to turn right around.